malan88/standingwater/src/markdown/current/government.md

 It's been about a week since I hacked on it, and there's a bug that means the US passes every single law, but we're getting there.
 I'd like to run simulations on different distributions of political positions: right now it's Belle Curve shaped.
-I'd like to see what happens if political positions are well curve shaped (i.e., polarized).
+I'd like to see what happens if political positions are Well Curve shaped (i.e., polarized).